kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 If unset, the `Name` field will default to the index of the pod failure policy rule in the `Rules` slice.

 #### Validation
+- Validate all pod failure policy rule names are unique.
-- We will validate the name be used as a valid Reason ([non-empty, CamelCase string](https://github.com/kubernetes/kubernetes/blob/dd301d0f23a63acc2501a13049c74b38d7ebc04d/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L1555)).
-We will also validate the user-defined Reason is less than 128 characters.
+- We will validate the Job failure conditionr reason that would be generated from a given PodFailurePolicy rule name (i.e., `PodFailurePolicy_{ruleName}`) will be a valid reason (CamelCase, max length of 128 characters, and matches the regex defined [here](https://github.com/kubernetes/kubernetes/blob/dd301d0f23a63acc2501a13049c74b38d7ebc04d/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L1559)).
 - We will also validate the pod failure policy rule does not conflict with any [K8s internal reasons used by the Job controller](https://github.com/kubernetes/kubernetes/blob/862ff187baad9373d59d19e5d736dcda1e25e90d/staging/src/k8s.io/api/batch/v1/types.go#L542-L553).

 #### Business logic